Home gardening makes a comeback

 Porter now has a 5m x 11m, fully enclosed garden (to keep out the wallabies and possums, who can decimate a vegetable patch overnight).
 The combination of high- and lower-raised garden beds, ground-level growing space and strong mesh for climbers has allowed Porter to grow an abundance of fresh seasonal goodies.

 This past season, Porter has also grown peas, lettuce, blueberries and strawberries.
-When we spoke with her, she had been busy clearing out some of the beds to make room for the next round of crops that will grow over winter, including broccoli, spinach and silverbeet, leeks, turnips, carrots, bok choy and winter radishes
+When we spoke with her, she had been busy clearing out some of the beds to make room for the next round of crops that will grow over winter.

-In addition to her outside garden, she also has a greenhouse for growing seedlings and keeping plants safe from the icy wind that blows down the valley directly from Antarctica.
+In addition to her outside garden, she also has a greenhouse for growing seedlings.
+This also keeps plants safe from the icy wind that blows down the valley directly from Antarctica.

 Beyond your own backyard